JensRantil/yubikey-basic-auth-proxy/README.md

 # Yubikey Basic Auth HTTP(S) Proxy.

-HTTP(S) Proxy that adds a layer of Basic Auth that does Yubikey authentication.
+Reverse HTTP(S) Proxy that adds a layer of Basic Auth that does Yubikey authentication.
 To allow proxying through the application, a user must validate correctly using a username+password+valid Yubikey OTP.